 Domain Names – Strategies and Legal Aspects

-This book is also available in English!
+This book is available in both Swedish and English!

 Domain names can be simplified as the equivalent of a company’s physical address on the Internet.
 At the same time, it is so much more.
 The domain names are in themselves an important marketing channel, a safety aspect and a verification.
 A company’s or organization’s domain name carries great values, of both confidence and economic importance, and it is therefore essential to have an awareness in the management of them.